 3. Charges and payment

-3.1 The Customer will pay the Relevant Pricing for the Service in accordance with the timing specified on the Website.
+3.1 The Customer will pay the Relevant Pricing for the Service in accordance with the timing specified on the Website or otherwise agreed in writing (by email).
 All payments must be made in full without deduction or set-off.

 3.2 All applicable value added taxes will be charged and payable in addition to the Relevant Pricing.